itsgeorgema/spotify-mood-player/README.md

 4. **Performance and Storage Optimization**
    - Faced with extremely slow sequential categorization, so implemented parrallel processing
-   - Previously used Flask session cookies to store tracks, uris, and moods, but was unable to store a large amount of songs, so switched to a MySQL relational database
+   - Previously used Flask session cookies to store tracks, uris, and moods, but was unable to store a large amount of songs, so switched to a PostgreSQL relational database
-   - For local dev, locally hosted MySQL database is not capable of storing huge amounts of data for songs in libraries, and for production, resource limitation due to cost of a huge database made storage just as limited, so I created a robust caching system that deletes all data that is no longer needed
+   - I created a robust caching system that deletes all data that is no longer needed because of resource limitations from lack of funding.

 ## Lessons Learned